ethansmith2000/LoRAResize/README.md

 # LoRAResize

 LoRAResize is a simple tool that allows you to further compress or expand a trained LoRA.

-Expansion is useful if you've trained a LoRA then realized you'd like to try a larger rank but don't want to start training over
+Expansion is useful if you've trained a LoRA then realized you'd like to try a larger rank but don't want to start training over.

 Compression, I believe speaks for itself.

 There are a few methods employed here: